budgiedownunder/maze/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-A set of tools and libraries for managing and solving mazes.
+This is an experimental project that I have used for experimenting with various languages and technologies.
+At its core, it contains a set of tools and libraries for managing and solving mazes that are then utilised in various application scenarios.

 ## Getting Started